paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-with-phoenix-live-components.md

 ```

 Updating Javascript asset dependencies should not be an issue for introducing
-LiveComponents, but if you do find you have front end issues or you just need
+LiveComponents, but if you do find you have front end issues, or you just need
 to have all the latest packages all the time, then by all means, check what's
 outdated and update to your heart's content: